Maggggie/jargon/README.md

 ### Images

 You can store images anywhere in your repo and refer to them in your articles with relative paths.
-For instance, if you had `example.gif` the `/images` directory, then you could refer to it like this:
+For instance, if you had `example.gif` in the `/images` directory, then you could refer to it like this:

 ```
 ![example](/images/example.gif)